-Please use this HighTail drop box folder to upload these large files.
-The address for the HighTail upload drop box is https://dropbox.hightail.com/tobidelbruck1158659
+Please give the instructor your best recordings in a folder e.g. on a USB stick with a file "readme.txt" that has your names and that describes what the recordings show.
+You can also use the yousendit drop box folder to upload large files.
+The address for the yousendit drop box is https://dropbox.yousendit.com/tobidelbruck1158659